EOEPCA/convert/README.md

 ### Outputs

 The 'current working directory' of the application execution is the directory into which all outputs must be placed by the application.
-This location is established by the CWL runner, and is consistent with the approach defined by the OGC Best Practice.
+This location is established by the CWL runner, and is consistent with the approach defined by the [OGC Best Practice for Application Packages](https://docs.ogc.org/bp/20-089r1.html).

 The convert.sh script names the resized output file by reusing the name of the input file with the postfix `-resize`.

-The outputs must be presented as a STAC catalog.
-Thus, the application must accompany the output image with STAC catalog and item files that reference the image asset.
+The outputs must be presented as a _STAC Catalog_.
+Thus, the application must accompany the output image with _STAC Catalog_ and _STAC Item_ files that reference the image asset.

 ### `resize --url` implementation